LakinduRavishka/Quiet-Attick-Windows-Application/README.md

 ## Credits

-This application was developed by [Your Name] for [Purpose of the app, e.g., personal use, a specific client, etc.].
+This application was developed by LakinduRavishka for my Acadamic project.
 All assets and code used within this project are either created by me or used with permission.

 ---